igmoweb/domestic/README.md

 - Change your development URL (that's your local WordPress install URL) in `config.yml` in the `url` property under the `BROWSERSYNC` object
 - Start watching changes with `npm start`

-#### 4. Install precommit hook

-This will allow WP Dev Lib to run linter and Sniffer before you push code

-`./tools/wp-dev-lib/install-pre-commit-hook.sh`

 ### Compile assets for production